 After a chronic idiopathic urticaria (CIU) diagnosis, your doctor will likely prescribe an oral antihistamine to treat your symptoms.
-Unfortunately, antihistamines aren’t always effective.
+However, antihistamines aren’t always effective.

 If you’ve already tried an antihistamine and you aren’t seeing results, schedule an appointment with your doctor to learn about possible next steps.